Ky Hollenbeck: Glory (2012–present)

 Hollenbeck was recruited by the newly founded Glory kickboxing organization in April 2012 and was immediately entered into the 2012 70 kg/154 lb Slam tournament, made up of sixteen of the world's best middleweight kickfighters.
 He was matched with fellow American Michael Corley at the tournament's opening stage, held in Stockholm, Sweden at Glory 1: Stockholm - 2012 70kg Slam First 16 on May 26, 2012, and forced a standing eight count after rocking Corley with a right overhand in the opening seconds.
 He then swarmed on his opponent, causing referee Joop Ubeda to call a halt to the contest at the 0:47 mark of the first round.

 Another big fight then fell through for Hollenbeck as his match with Aikpracha Meenayotin at Push Kick: Thailand vs. The Americas in Pomona on August 18, 2012, was scrapped.
 Initially, Malaipet Sasiprapa filled in when Aikpracha withdrew but eventually the bout was cancelled.

 He was drawn against pound for pound great Giorgio Petrosyan in the quarter-finals of the 2012 Glory tournament at Glory 3: Rome - 2012 70kg Slam Final 8 on November 3, 2012, in Rome, Italy.
 With his hair dyed in the colours of the American flag, Hollenbeck entered the fight as a massive underdog.
 Petrosyan scored a knockdown in round one with a perfectly timed right hook and, while Hollenbeck recovered from this blow, he suffered a torn anterior cruciate ligament and bowed out from this in round two.

-When Jordan Watson was unable to compete against Albert Kraus at Glory 10: Los Angeles - Middleweight World Championship Tournament in Ontario, California on September 28, 2013, due to visa issues, Ky Hollenbeck stepped in to take his place, completing his comeback from injury.
+When Jordan Watson was unable to compete against Albert Kraus at Glory 10: Los Angeles - Middleweight World Championship Tournament in Ontario, California, on September 28, 2013, due to visa issues, Ky Hollenbeck stepped in to take his place, completing his comeback from injury.
 He won a dominant unanimous decision.

-He was scheduled face Shemsi Beqiri in the tournament reserve match at Glory 12: New York - Lightweight World Championship Tournament in New York City, New York on November 23, 2013.
+He was scheduled face Shemsi Beqiri in the tournament reserve match at Glory 12: New York - Lightweight World Championship Tournament in New York City, on November 23, 2013.
 However, Beqiri withdrew for undisclosed reasons and was replaced by Warren Stevelmans.
 In an ugly fight where Hollenbeck used his unorthodox style consisting of clinching and spinning back fists, he was able to outpoint the South African for much of the bout and scored a standing eight count with a knee in round two before winning a unanimous decision.